 What Would You Do (WWYD): 8 Considerations to Choosing a Law School

 Selecting which law school to attend is an important and highly individualized decision, particularly if you have multiple admission offers with varying financial considerations.
-At the outset, contemplate your motivations for attending law school and honestly assess your professional goals and aspirations.
+At the outset, contemplate your motivations for attending law school, your chances for admission, and honestly assess your professional goals and aspirations.
 Avoid comparing yourself to other applicants and remain cognizant of the fact that what matters to any given student varies and may not be reflected in rankings, forums, or other sources of information.

 Answering the following questions can help you sort through and narrow your law school options.

 #1.
-Geographic Location - Will you enjoy living in the surrounding area for three years and potentially longer?
+Geographic Location - Will you enjoy living in the surrounding area for three years of law school and potentially longer?

 Throughout law school, you build a network of future colleagues and employers.
 By the time you graduate, it may make sense to remain in the area in which your institution is located.